 The Rattlesnake also prefers slightly sandy soil that allows good water drainage.
 When you place this plant in your home, don’t put it in direct sunlight, because it will start to lose those beautiful green spots.
 The best place to put it would be in an indoor patio or in one of the rooms in your home near a window that doesn’t have the sun directly facing it.

 Care Level: This species is not that difficult to care for.
 However, if you mistreat it for too long (stop watering, let it get cold), it will stop thriving and might even die.
 One thing you should not do is use leaf shine products on Rattlesnake plants; it does more harm than good.

-Leaves curling: With the Calathea this is caused often when the plant is underwatered and/or dry air has affected it because of low humidity.
+- Leaves curling: With Calathea this is caused often when the plant is underwatered and/or dry air has affected it because of low humidity.

-Yellowing leaves: Older lowers leaves can sometimes yellow, that is natural, but if many do then overwatering could be an issue.
+- Yellowing leaves: Older lowers leaves can sometimes be yellow, which is natural, but if many do then overwatering could be an issue.

-Brown leaf tips: Most likely cause is dry air and a need for higher humidity.
+- Brown leaf tips: The most likely cause is dry air and a need for higher humidity.
 Increase levels as best as possible.